Graduate School Resources

 UNF offers a variety of graduate programs that may be of interest to those in the International Studies major.
 These include, but are not limited to, the following:

-For more information on any of these programs, please contact Leah Carpenter, coordinator of outreach and recruitment.
+For more information on any of these programs, please contact The Graduate School.

 Graduate work at UNF may cost less than you think.
 Visit the Tuition and Fees website.